venj/Cocoa-blog-code/README.markdown

 Read me
 =======

-This is the repository for sample code for my blog: (http://cocoapps.blogspot.com).
+This is the repository for sample code for my [blog](http://cocoa.venj.me).

 Projects & blog link: